 15. Are operations made in accordance with statutes governing the public entity?
-Is the internal control structure supervised and 16. reviewed by management to determine if it is operating as intended?
+10 Is the internal control structure supervised and 16. reviewed by management to determine if it is operating as intended?
 17. Does the agency compare its actual performance with its goals and objectives?
-18. Does the agency have a functioning internal audit staff to review the operations of the agency?
-Does the internal audit staff report to an official 19. independent of the operations under review?
-D. Organizational Structure Are there written policies and procedures for all major 20. areas of the organization?
-Are procedures reviewed annually for possible 21. updating?
-22. Is there an organization chart clearly defining the lines 22. of management authority and responsibility?
+18. Does the agency have a functioning internal audit staff 10. to review the operations of the agency?
+19. Does the internal audit staff report to an official 13. independent of the operations under review?
+D. Organizational Structure 20.
+Are there written policies and procedures for all major 20. areas of the organization?
+04 Are procedures reviewed annually for possible 21. updating?
+Is there an organization chart clearly defining the lines 22. of management authority and responsibility?
 23. Is the organization chart current and accurate?
-24. Does the organization chart enhance work 27. performance?
-25. Are all the agency's operations centralized or decentralized?
+Does the organization chart enhance work 24. performance?
+Are all the agency's operations centralized or 25. decentralized?
 26. If decentralized, is monitoring of the areas adequate?
 E. Assignment of Authority and Responsibility Has management provided resources to ensure 27. compliance with grant requirements and federal and state laws?
-28. Are sufficient training opportunities to improve 20. competency and update employees on new policies and procedures available?
+Are sufficient training opportunities to improve 28. competency and update employees on new policies and procedures available?
 If known areas of knowledge are limited, has help been 29. enlisted from peers, auditors or outside consultants to identify alternatives and suggest solutions?
 Have managers been provided with clear goals and 30. direction from the governing body or top management?
-31. Are responsibilities divided so that no single employee controls all phases of a transaction?
-F. Human Resource Policies and Practices 32.
-Are competent personnel recruited?
-33. Are accurate, up-to-date-position descriptions available?
-34. Are managers and employees held accountable for 34. satisfactory completion of performance elements?
+50. direction from the governing body of top management?
+Are responsibilities divided as that no single employee 31.
+Are responsibilities divided so that no single employee controls all phases of a transaction?
+32. F. Human Resource Policies and Practices Are competent personnel recruited?
+Are accurate, up-to-date-position descriptions 33. available?
+34. Are managers and employees held accountable for 25 satisfactory completion of performance elements?
 35. Do all supervisors and managers have at least a working knowledge of the State's personnel policies and procedures?
 36. Does each supervisor and manager have a copy or access to a copy of the State's personnel policies and procedures?
 37. Does management ensure compliance with personnel policies and procedures concerning hiring, training, promoting, and compensating employees?
 38. Has management established backup plans for sudden or significant changes in personnel?
 39. Are supervisors readily available to help personnel with non-routine problems?
 40. Do the internal auditors meet the minimum qualifications for the positions they hold?
 41. Are external audits performed on a periodic basis?